| Factor | Assessment |

 - Establish check-in protocols with your organization or emergency contacts

-7. For NGO & Business Teams
+7. What Do NGO and Business Teams Need to Know?

 Duty of Care Checklist for Haiti Operations